 What are your thoughts when someone says “Sicily”?
 Do you think of a place with an amazing history, or do you associate it with the mafia?
 If so, then this blog post is for you.
-In this article, we will explore facts about Sicily and teach you some interesting things that most people don’t know about the island nation off Italy’s southern coast.
+In this article, we will explore Interesting facts about Sicily and teach you some interesting things that most people don’t know about the island nation off Italy’s southern coast.

 Geography of Sicily

 Sicily is located off the southern coast of Italy and is also an island.
-The Mediterranean Sea to its west and the Ionian Sea to its east separate Sicily from mainland Europe, while Tunisia sits on the north side of Sicily.
+The Mediterranean Sea to its west and the Ionian Sea to its east separate Sicily from mainland Italy, while Tunisia sits on the north side of Sicily.

 Surrounded by three seas